HsKA-OSGIS/Viva-ECharts/README.md

 - Ana Sánchez
 - Jenny Unger

 This project was developed within the scope of the master course "Geomatics", namely the course "Open Source GIS", at the University of Applied Sciences, Karlsruhe.
-In case one or all of the linked email addresses are out of commission, please refer to this master course at the faculty for Information Management and Media.Neither the University nor the students assume liability of correctness of this document and the absence of errors in this program.
+In case one or all of the linked email addresses are out of commission, please refer to this master course at the faculty for Information Management and Media.
+Neither the University nor the students assume liability of correctness of this document and the absence of errors in this program.

 ## 5. Licenses
 This software is distributed under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0.txt).
 It makes use of various JavaScript libraries, which were released and/or maintained under one of the following licenses: